 The FanDuel Predicts app is separate from the FanDuel Sportsbook app.
 It is clean, brokerage-styled rather than sportsbook-styled, with orderbook depth visible and limit orders supported.
 Identity verification at signup is fast (a few minutes in most cases).
 The sports contracts resolve automatically using official league data feeds.

-It is an active product in the current BonusBell catalog and is tied to Flutter Entertainment, with public-facing operations associated with Dublin, Ireland (Flutter) / US: Atlanta, GA.
-FanDuel Predicts is currently categorized by BonusBell under prediction and mapped to 1 eligible US states in the live jurisdiction model.
-The current catalog says players can expect Sports, Economics, Finance, Crypto, Commodities.
-Distinct hooks currently tracked by BonusBell include Available all 50 states for non-sports; $1 minimum.
+It is active in BonusBell review coverage and is tied to Flutter Entertainment, with public-facing operations associated with Dublin, Ireland (Flutter) / US: Atlanta, GA.
+FanDuel Predicts is currently categorized by BonusBell under prediction and mapped to 1 eligible states/districts in the live jurisdiction model.
+Available review data shows players can expect Sports, Economics, Finance, Crypto, Commodities.
+Distinct hooks currently tracked by BonusBell include Available many states for non-sports; $1 minimum.

-On the money-movement side, the catalog currently reflects a minimum deposit around $1.
-Even when the catalog does not expose every term, users still need this section because actual value depends on how easy it is to fund, verify, and cash out, not just on promotional copy.
+On the money-movement side, available review data reflects a minimum deposit around $1.
+Even when available review data does not expose every term, players still need this section because actual value depends on how easy it is to fund, verify, and cash out, not just on promotional copy.

-FanDuel Predicts presents a more complete operating profile than a thin affiliate stub because BonusBell can already identify deposit methods such as credit, paypal, bank, withdrawal options like paypal, bank.
-Current catalog signals put it at 4.6 rating with a 8.4/100 trust score.
-Those are only as strong as the source data behind them, so the rest of this page should be read as the evidence layer behind the headline number.
+FanDuel Predicts presents a more complete operating profile because BonusBell can already identify deposit methods such as credit, paypal, bank, withdrawal options like paypal, bank.
+Current review signals put it at 4.6 rating with a 8.4/100 trust score.
+Those are only as strong as the source data behind them, so the rest of this review should be read as the evidence layer behind the headline number.

-For most users, the real test is whether FanDuel Predicts offers enough product depth, regional access, and reliable banking to justify joining a wallet already crowded with major operators.
-FanDuel Predicts should be judged on the full operating picture: product quality, regional access, banking clarity, bonus terms, and whether the evidence on the page is strong enough to trust.
-Until every field is source-backed, this review should be treated as a structured starting point rather than a final verdict.
+For most players, the real test is whether FanDuel Predicts offers enough product depth, regional access, and reliable banking to justify joining a wallet already crowded with major operators.
+FanDuel Predicts is best judged on the full operating picture: product quality, regional access, banking clarity, bonus terms, and whether the evidence in the review is strong enough to trust.
+Until every major field has clear evidence, this review could be treated as a reference, not financial or legal advice.

 Review coverage: Verified.
 Bonus coverage: None found.